openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 python -c "from openvino.runtime import Core"
 ```

-If installation was successful, you will not see any error messages (no console output).
+If installation was successful, there will not be any error messages (no console output).

 @sphinxdirective